 4.0 Preparedness

-The State Support PAWE indicates that Local Governments should develop and maintain a local PAWE, and engage with WALGA as their representative on the CAWE.
+The SSP -AWiE indicates that Local Governments should develop and maintain a local PAWE, and engage with WALGA as their representative on the CAWE.

 In addition to maintaining a Local PAWE, Local Governments may consider other preparedness activities in support of community resilience and educating the owner or carer on their responsibility for their animals in emergencies.
 Communication is a vital component of managing animal welfare in emergencies, communication plans should include animal welfare considerations.